ahvonenj/idleon-auto-expose/README.md

 The `exposedGame["com.stencyl.behavior.Script"]` is what I would describe as sort of the underlying engine of the game.
 It contains a great deal of useful methods, one of which in particular is `getGameAttribute`.

 Try printing out the contents of `exposedGame["com.stencyl.behavior.Script"].getGameAttribute("PixelHelperActor")` into the console for some very interesting objects that the game itself uses for many things and which might come very handy when fiddling with the game yourself :>

+## Extra

+**Tested to be working with at least these three (latest at the time of writing) updates:**
+- Minibosses update - March 31, 2024
+- Tome update - March 16, 2024
+- Quality of Life update - March 9, 2024